Acknowledgement for the Development of My Tools 4 Care

 Acknowledgement for the Development of My Tools 4 Care – In Care

 Family caregivers of persons living with dementia and multiple chronic conditions approached the research team and expressed a desire to have a resource to support them through the transitions they experience when their family member moves into a 24-hour care home.
 With input from these caregivers, a previously developed and tested online intervention for family caregivers of persons with dementia in the community, My Tools 4 Care, was revised to address the needs of caregivers of persons in a 24-hour care home.
 This new toolkit, called My Tools 4 Care-In Care (MT4C-In Care), was pilot tested by 37 caregivers in Alberta who found it easy to use, feasible, acceptable, and useful in helping caregivers through transitions.
 Following this pilot study, additional funding was received for a large national study of family caregivers of older adults living with dementia in long-term care.
-This study involved caregivers in Alberta, Saskatchewan, Manitoba, and Ontario who participated in focus groups (45 caregivers) and a large pragmatic trial (up to 280 caregivers).
+This study involved caregivers in Alberta, Saskatchewan, Manitoba, and Ontario who participated in focus groups (45 caregivers) and a large pragmatic trial (234 caregivers).
 The current version of MT4C-In Care was revised based on what we learned from these caregivers.
+It is important to note that the majority of the participants were white, and were the spouse or the child of the older adult living with dementia.
+Therefore, the toolkit may not reflect the needs of caregivers with other characteristics or backgrounds.
 The toolkit was translated from English to French in 2021.
-Ten caregivers in Quebec will provided feedback on the toolkit during 2 focus groups.
-After suggested revisions are made, we will invite 20 additional francophone caregivers to use MT4C-In Care over a 2-month time period.
-Feedback obtained during telephone interviews will then be incorporated into the final French version of MT4C-In Care.
+Twelve caregivers in Quebec provided feedback on the toolkit during 3 virtual focus groups.
+Suggested revisions have been made, and we have invited 20 additional francophone caregivers to use MT4C-In Care over a 2-month time period.
+Feedback obtained during telephone interviews will be incorporated into the final French version of MT4C-In Care.

 MT4C-In Care would not have been possible without support from the pan-Canadian research team, partners, and funders.
 We would like to acknowledge the primary investigator Dr. Wendy Duggleby from the University of Alberta, for her knowledge, hard work, and guidance of the study team through the initial development and evaluation of MT4C-In Care.
 As well, we would like to thank the co-investigators of the pilot study Dr. Jenny Ploeg, Dr. Carrie McAiney and Dr. Sharon Kassalainen from MacMaster University, Dr. Sunita Ghosh, Dr. Dorothy Forbes and Dr. Cheryl Nekolaichuk from the University of Alberta, Dr. Jayna Holroyd-Leduc from the University of Calgary, Dr. Shelley Peacock from the University of Saskatchewan, Dr. Kevin Brazil from Queen’s University in Belfast, and Dr. Jasneet Parmar from Covenant Health for their time and expertise.
 We would also like to acknowledge and thank Drs.
 Wendy Duggleby and Hannah O’Rourke, University of Alberta, for co-leading the national study.
 We appreciate the support of the provincial leads: Drs.
 Wendy Duggleby and Hannah O’Rourke from the University of Alberta, Dr. Pamela Baxter from McMaster University, Dr. Shelley Peacock from the University of Saskatchewan, Dr. Genevieve Thompson from the University of Manitoba, and Dr. Veronique Dube from the Université de Montréal.
 We thank the contributions of our research team members Drs.
 Sunita Ghosh and Cheryl Nekolaichuk from the University of Alberta, Jayna Holroyd-Leduc from the University of Calgary, and Carrie McAiney from the University of Waterloo.
 Our deepest gratitude are also for those caregivers who shared their insight and helped the research team during the creation and evaluation of MT4C-In Care and to the advisory committee members and partners at the Alzheimer Society of Alberta/NWT, Institute for Continuing Care Education and Research (ICCER), Canadian Hospice Palliative Care Association (CHPCA), and ATMIST.
 Finally, we would like to convey our gratitude to our funders at the Canadian Frailty Network, Covenant Health Network of Excellence in Senior’s Health and Wellness, the Public Health Agency of Canada Dementia Community Investment, the University of Alberta Faculty of Nursing, and the Alzheimer Society of Alberta/NWT.